-- The choice of recyclable materials or products, with an initial assessment of the recyclability rate - The integration of separability concepts into specifications for R&D teams in charge of product design or for suppliers - The reduction/elimination of recycling disruptors and substances - The standardisation of components and provision via joint commitments between producers.
+- The choice of recyclable materials or products, with an initial assessment of the recyclability rate - The integration of separability concepts into specifications for R&D teams in charge of product design or for suppliers - The reduction/elimination of recycling disruptors and substances such as PFAS.

-It is worth noting that the challenges of extracting components and reducing irreversible assembly bonds (e.g. glued, welded) have been relatively well integrated by manufacturers, who are seeking to improve product design or raise awareness of this issue among their suppliers.
+It is worth noting that the challenges of extracting components and reducing irreversible assembly bonds (e.g. dip tube inserts) have been relatively well integrated by manufacturers, who are seeking to improve product design or raise awareness of this issue among their suppliers.

-The Household lamp sector is also affected by the AGEC law, which requires the largest marketers to display a recyclability statement ("mostly recyclable" or no statement at all).
+The SFE sector is also affected by the AGEC law, which requires the largest marketers to display a recyclability statement ("mostly recyclable" or no statement at all).
 This may encourage producers to position themselves on these questions.